frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Software Developer at Shopify

 ### Short Bio
 Arthur Neves is a Brazilian Software Developer, which likes to spend his time solving large scale system problems.
 In the past few years he worked in a few different projects using different technologies, most of them for start-ups.
-He currently work on the Performance and Site reliability team at Shopify.
+He currently works on the Performance and Site reliability team at Shopify.
 At his free time he likes to write code, mostly for open source projects.
-Arthur is also a core maintainer of Mongoid, a popular MongoDB ODM for ruby, and he is responsible for many open source contributions.
+Arthur is also a core maintainer of Mongoid, a popular MongoDB ODM for Ruby, and he is responsible for many open source contributions.

 http://cl.ly/image/3x0c3f3h1Y0x